bitrix24/b24restdocs/api-reference/crm/contacts/crm-contact-update.md

 ]
 ```

-Let's consider ways to delete all values except for the phone with `ID = 225`:
+Consider ways to delete all values except the phone with `ID = 225`:

 ```json
 {